“Now Dasher! now, Dancer! now, Prancer and Vixen!

 Amid the hustle and bustle of Christmas shopping “teamwork” is a word that may not come springing easily to the tongue.

-(Now, the scenario might seems a bit outdated.
+(Now, the scenario might seem a bit outdated.
 These days, the hustle and bustle often means little more than waiting an extra nanosecond or two for your Amazon.com purchase confirmation to come through.)

 But teamwork IS emerging this Christmas season, and from a source far removed from Santa’s sleigh: The corporate offices of some of America’s biggest in-store retailers.
 After a dismally long period of sluggish sales, retailers are rolling out bonuses for repeat customers, hoping to increase in-store traffic.